 - Death occurs due to nervous system infection

 The disease is transmitted by the ingestion of contaminated food and water through discharge from the respiratory tract or ulcerating skin lesion of the carrier animals.
-There is three form of glanders like Nasal Form- The nodules develop in the nasal mucosa which is degenerative in the deep ulcers.
+There is three forms of glanders like Nasal Form- The nodules develop in the nasal mucosa which is degenerative in the deep ulcers.

 There is pyogranulomatous rhinitis with ulcers of the nasal area, trachea, pharynx, and larynx, regional lymph nodes are enlarged.
 Pulmonary Form- Edematous nodule formation, pneumonia, respiration, pyogranulomatous nodule, and an abscess can also be formed in the liver, spleen, and kidney.
 Cutaneous Form- Nodules found in the subcutaneous tissue and in some cases orchitis may present.

 The main treatment of Glanders is treated with Sulfadiazine or Tetracycline antibiotics after confirmatory diagnosis of the disease.
-The prevention is better than the cure for the disease, vaccination can be done at regular interval for the prevention in early age.
+The prevention is better than the cure for the disease, vaccination can be done at a regular interval for the prevention in early age.

 3. Equine Tetanus

 The main clinical symptoms are stiffness, involving the masseter muscles and muscle of the neck.
 The lock Jaw occurs due to the spasm of head muscle which leads to difficulty in mastication and prehension.
-The ears are erect and the third eyelid prolapse, walking, turning and backing are difficult.
+The ears are erect and the third eyelid prolapse, walking, turning, and backing are difficult.